 The international airport in Pokhara would be only the country’s second major airport, a strategic advantage, and one that could be an alternative landing option used during disasters such as the massive earthquake of April 2015 that affected the Kathmandu Valley and its airport.

 It could also bring tourists directly to Pokhara, the gateway to the Annapurna Circuit, one of the most popular trekking destinations in Nepal.
 Some locals say the airport could also give a boost to local businesses through increased numbers of tourists.

 But there’s a flip side.
 The roar of jet engines taking off and landing only eight kilometers away from iconic Phewa Lake could disturb tourists who’ve traveled around the world in search of tranquility, others say.

 Some experts also warn that the airport could be difficult to build given Pokhara Valley’s unique geology – which is believed to be gravel, silt and clay brought by debris flows from the mountains.
 Some years ago, Nepali newspapers reported on sinkholes that appeared in parts of the valley after the soil caved in.

 Anil Chitrakar, an engineer who was recognized as “100 Global Leaders for Tomorrow” by the World Economic Forum, was concerned about the airport from a geological perspective.
 He said Pokhara Valley was formed by glacial debris, which means that the valley floor is not solid and there could be structural problems.

-According to Krishna Prasad Paudel, an engineer for the Pokhara Regional International Airport Project, the airport will cover an area of 465 acres (roughly the same size as Shantou University).
+According to Krishna Prasad Paudel, an engineer for the Pokhara project, the airport will cover an area of 465 acres (roughly the same size as Shantou University).
 The international airport will have a 2500-by-45-meter runway, smaller than the Kathmandu Tribhuvan International airport, but it will be suitable for medium-sized aircraft such as the Airbus 320 and Boeing 757s.